-Marshall won’t renew football coach Doc Holliday’s contract
+Doc Holliday out as Marshall coach despite conference honors

 Holliday led Marshall to the 2014 Conference USA championship and two other appearances in the title game, including this season.
 Under him, Marshall had three straight 10-win seasons from 2013-15.

-Marshall was the first head coaching job for Holliday, who is known as a solid recruiter and spent three decades as an assistant, most of them at West Virginia.
+Marshall was the first head coaching job for Holliday, who is known as a solid recruiter and spent three decades as an assistant, most oat West Virginia.
 When Holliday took over in 2010, Marshall hadn’t had a winning season since 2003.

 More AP college football: https://apnews.com/tag/Collegefootball and https://twitter.com/AP_Top25